alsauve/scaleogram/README.md

 # scaleogram

-Scaleogram is an easy to go plot tool for data analysis with Continuous Wavelet Transform.
+Scaleogram is a user friendly plot tool for data analysis with Continuous Wavelet Transform.

 It has the following features:
 * simple call signature for complete beginners
 * readable axes and clean matplotlib integration
+* support for periodicity and frequency units
 * speed
 * portability: tested with python2.7 and python3.7
-* comprehensive error message and documentation
+* comprehensive error message and documentation with examples
 * support for Cone Of Influence mask

 ## Install with pip